This page guides you through the six basic steps involved

 in which web site visitors vote on topics of your choice, can be

 helpful sources of feedback.
-Plus visitors often return
+Visitors will often return

 to check poll results.